SPEAK VISUALLY Receive practical tips on how to

 Sign up.
 It's free.

-For a brochure to be printed professionally, print out one copy on your home printer.
-Once printed, fold it and see if the sections are aligned how they’re meant to.
+Speaking of which, test the printed version out at home as well.
+Print out a single copy on your home printer then fold it to see if the sections are aligned how they’re meant to.

 If one of the sections has a full color that’s different from the section next to it, you need to make sure that the fold is right on the line where the color changes.